Voyager Graphic Navigation Graphic

 Present Status

-As of March 2002, Voyager 1 was at a distance of 12.4 billion kilometers (84 Astronomical) from the Sun.
+As of April 2020, Voyager 1 is at a distance of 22.3 billion kilometers (149.0 AU) from the Sun.

-Voyager 2 was at a distance of 9.8 billion kilometers (65 AU).
+Voyager 2 was at a distance of 18.5 billion kilometers (123.6 AU).

 Voyager 1 is escaping the solar system at a speed of about 3.6 AU per year.

-Voyager 2 is escaping the solar system at a speed of about 3.3 Au per year.
+Voyager 2 is escaping the solar system at a speed of about 3.3 AU per year.

 There are currently five science investigation teams participating in the Interstellar Mission.
 They are:

-• Magnetic field investigation
+1. Magnetic field investigation

-• Low energy charged particle investigation
+2. Low energy charged particle investigation

-• Cosmic ray investigation
+3. Cosmic ray investigation

-• Plasma wave investigation
+5. Plasma wave investigation

 Five instruments onboard the Voyagers directly support the five science investigations.
 The five instruments are:

-• LECP Low energy charged particle investigation
+2. Low energy charged particle instrument (LECP)

 Termination Shock